DavideDeLeonardis/Laravel-boolpress/README.md

     php artisan storage:link

 ### Duplicate .env.example e rename it in .env (modify only DB information and APP_URL if is needed)

-### Posts' default img should be in /storage/app/public/uploads, take it from main folder, create uploads folder and move it there
 <br>

 ### If a new db is created (PHPMyAdmin), run